Follow Your Calling to Help Others With Our Bachelor of Social Work Online

 - Demonstrate knowledge and skills in the areas of engagement, assessment, intervention, and evaluation with individuals, families, groups, organizations, and communities.

 Dr. Lisa Moon has worked in the field of social work for more than 30 years, with a professional background that encompasses child protection, medical social work, and mental health.
-Her research interests include mental health services for children, issues related to caring for the elderly, simulative education, and accreditation for social work programs.
+Her research interests include mental health services for children, issues related to caring for older adults, simulative education, and accreditation for social work programs.

 Angela GaddisProgram Director